Correlations of multiplicative functions in function fields: Preliminaries I: Multiplicative Functions and Hayes Characters

 \subsection{Lemmas on character sums}

-When working over $\mathbb{F}_q[t]$, we have the generalized Riemann hypothesis at our disposal, arising from an application of Weil's Riemann hypothesis for curves over finite fields (see \cite[p.
-134]{Wei}).\footnote{Even though GRH is useful for us in certain parts of our arguments, we point out that it is not the main driving force behind the proofs of our results.}
+When working over $\mathbb{F}_q[t]$, we have the generalized Riemann hypothesis at our disposal, arising from an application of Weil's Riemann hypothesis for curves over finite fields (see~\cite[p.
+134]{Wei}).\footnote{Even though GRH is useful for us in certain parts of our arguments, specifically Lemmas~\ref{lem_hayesdist} and~\ref{hayesbound}, we emphasize that it is not the main driving force behind the proofs of our results.
+As noted implicitly in~\cite{mr-annals} and explicitly in~\cite{klu_man_ter}, obtaining non-trivial bounds on the variance in short intervals and arithmetic progressions, respectively, in the integer setting only requires the existence of sufficiently wide zero-free regions, for example of Korobov-Vinogradov type, for Dirichlet $L$-functions to the left of $\text{Re}(s) = 1$ (and for $L$-functions of Hayes characters in our setting).}

 \begin{lem}[Rhin] Let $N \geq 1$.
 Let $\tilde{\chi}$ be a non-principal Hayes character.
 Then

 \end{lem}